-Some of the important points you need to be aware of in your effort to distribute applications for absentee ballots include:
+Some of the important points you need to be aware of in your effort to distribute applications for Vote By Mail ballots include:

 - (1) In order to ensure accuracy, the voter should fill out all the information on the application himself or herself.
-The law does, however, permit the following information to be preprinted on the application form prior to distribution to the voter: - (a) The voter's name and residence address as they appear on the voter's affidavit of registration; - (b) The name and date of the election for which the absentee ballot is being requested; and, - (c) The deadline date by which the application must be received by the elections official.

-- (2) There is a separate section of the form for the voter to indicate a "mailing address" if he or she receives mail at an address other than his or her residence address.
-This section of the form may only be completed by the voter (mailing address information may not be printed by the person, group or organization distributing the applications). - (3) The voter must personally affix his or her signature. - (4) The mailing address to which an absentee ballot is requested to be sent may not be the address of any political party, political campaign headquarters, or a candidate's residence.
-This provision, of course, does not apply to the candidate or the candidate's immediate family members or housemates who requests that an absentee ballot be mailed to the candidate's residence address. - (5) Any application containing preprinted information shall contain the following statement (verbatim):
+The law does, however, permit the following information to be preprinted on the application form prior to distribution to the voter: - (a) The voter's name and residence address as they appear on the voter's affidavit of registration. - (b) The name and date of the election for which the Vote By Mail ballot is being requested. - (c) The deadline date by which the application must be received by the elections official. - (2) There is a separate section of the form for the voter to indicate a "mailing address" if he or she receives mail at an address other than his or her residence address.
+This section of the form may only be completed by the voter (mailing address information may not be printed by the person, group or organization distributing the applications). - (3) The voter must personally affix his or her signature. - (4) The mailing address to which a Vote By Mail ballot is requested to be sent may not be the address of any political party, political campaign headquarters, or a candidate's residence.
+This provision, of course, does not apply to the candidate or the candidate's immediate family members or housemates who requests that a Vote By Mail ballot be mailed to the candidate's residence address. - (5) Any application containing preprinted information shall contain the following statement (verbatim):